zacharypatchen/Wordy/README.md

 1. **Add New Words:**
    - Navigate to the "Add Words" section from the main screen.
-   - Input a new word and click "Submit" to add it to the word database.
+   - Input a new word and click "Submit" to add it to the firebase database.

 2. **Clear Database:**
-   - From the "Add Words" section, click "Clear Database" to remove all words from the database.
+   - From the "Add Words" section, click "Clear Database" to remove all words from the firebase database.

 ## Contributing